What Frequency Can Humans Hear By Age? | Hearing Range Explained

 Audiometric Testing: Measuring Frequency Hearing by Age

-Audiologists use pure-tone audiometry tests to measure an individual’s hearing thresholds across frequencies typically ranging from 250 Hz up to 8 kHz or higher in specialized settings.
+Audiologists use pure-tone audiometry tests to measure an individual’s hearing thresholds across frequencies typically ranging from 250 Hz up to 8 kHz in standard clinical testing, with higher-frequency testing used in some specialized settings.
 During testing:

 • The patient listens through headphones while tones at various frequencies and volumes are played.